I did the farmer's walk every day for a week — here’s what happened to my body

 I decided to grab my weights and perform the farmer’s walk around my apartment every day for a week.
 Find out what happened to my body, or discover how 50 Arnold presses went down in another challenge.

-Farmer’s walk: benefits
+Farmer’s walk: Benefits

 The move is considered an isometric and isotonic exercise; isometric refers to a static exercise that places your muscles under stress without the muscle lengthening or shortening (in this case, your shoulders and core muscles), whereas isotonic includes dynamic movement like walking.

-Farmer’s walk: muscles worked
+Farmer’s walk: Muscles worked

-During a farmer’s walk, your shoulders are held under tension which challenges your postural stability, control, and balance under load.
-Your other muscles, including your core and legs, are moving under load, helping to build strength across your entire body.
+During a farmer’s walk, your shoulders are held under tension which challenges your postural stability, control and balance under load.
+Your other muscles, including your core and legs, are moving under that load, helping to build strength across your entire body.
 Research has shown that the farmer’s walk could be an ‘effective lifting alternative to the deadlift’ with less stress on your lower back muscles and similar activation.

 How to do the farmer’s walk

 You can use a range of weights, but we’ll use kettlebells as an example.
+Here's how to do the farmer's walk in more detail, and what happened when I tried the farmer's hold variation.

 Walking works your entire body, as I found out doing the farmer’s walk every day.